Todochris/CheatSheets/GitHub CheatSheet.md

 The git init command turns an existing directory into a new Git repository inside the folder you are running this command.
 After using the git init command, link the local repository to an empty GitHub repository using the following command:

     $ git remote add origin [url]
+    $ git remote set-url origin [url]
 Specifies the remote repository for your local repository.
-The url points to a repository on GitHub.
+The url points to a repository on GitHub like this `git@github.com:GITHUB_USERNAME/REPO_NAME.git`

     $ git clone [url]
 Retrieve or clone (download) a repository that already exists on GitHub, including all of the files, branches, and commits